vim-ctrlspace/vim-ctrlspace/README.md

 to you `.vimrc`.

 If you want to increase fuzzy search speed, make sure you have decent Ruby bindings in your Vim enabled (compiled in).
-The plugin will try to use your Ruby in available by default.
+The plugin will try to use your Ruby if available by default.

 Usage
 -----